-Special considerations apply when a gas distribution system failure or release occurs involving secondary ignition.
+Special considerations apply when a gas distribution system failure or release occurs that involves secondary ignition of the gas system.
 Secondary ignition is a fire where the origin of the fire is unrelated to the gas systems subject to Parts 191 or 192, such as electrical fires, arson, etc., and includes events where fire or explosion not originating from a gas distribution system failure or release was the primary cause of the gas distribution system failure or release, such as a house fire that subsequently resulted in - but was not caused by - a gas distribution system failure or release.
-An incident caused by secondary ignition is not to be reported unless a release of gas escaping from facilities subject to regulation under Parts 191 or 192 results in one or more of the consequences as described in §191.3 under "Incident" (1).
-The determination of consequences from a gas distribution system incident caused by secondary ignition, though, is an area of possible confusion when reporting incidents.
-This situation is particularly susceptible to confusion as compared to other Natural or Other Outside Force Damage because it is extremely difficult in most cases to establish whether and which consequences were attributable to the initiating fire (that is, the "secondary ignition" source itself) or to a subsequent fire due to a resulting gas distribution system failure or release.
+An event caused by secondary ignition is not to be reported unless a release of gas escaping from facilities subject to regulation under Parts 191 or 192 results in one or more of the consequences as described in §191.3 under "Incident" (1).
+The determination of consequences from a gas distribution system Incident caused by secondary ignition, though, is an area of possible confusion when reporting Incidents.
 PHMSA is providing the following guidance for operators to use when secondary ignition is involved (sometimes referred to as "Fire First" incidents):

-- A gas distribution system incident attributed to secondary ignition is to be reported to PHMSA if any fatalities or injuries are involved unless it can be established with reasonable certainty that all of the casualties either preceded the gas distribution system failure or release, or would have occurred whether or not the gas distribution system failure or release occurred. - A gas distribution system incident attributed to secondary ignition is NOT to be reported to PHMSA if the only reportable criterion is unintentional loss of gas of 3 million cubic feet or more as described in §191.3 under "Incident" (1)(iii). - A gas distribution system incident attributed to secondary ignition is NOT to be reported to PHMSA unless the damage to facilities subject to Parts 191 or 192 equals or exceeds \$50,000.
+- A gas distribution system Incident attributed to secondary ignition is to be reported to PHMSA if any fatalities or injuries are involved unless it can be established with reasonable certainty that all of the casualties either preceded the gas distribution system failure or release, or would have occurred whether or not the gas distribution system failure or release occurred. - A gas distribution system Incident attributed to secondary ignition is NOT to be reported to PHMSA if the only reportable criterion is unintentional loss of gas of 3 million cubic feet or more as described in §191.3 under "Incident" (1)(iii). - A gas distribution system Incident attributed to secondary ignition is NOT to be reported to PHMSA unless the damage to facilities subject to Parts 191 or 192 equals or exceeds \$50,000.

-These considerations apply to several gas distribution system incident cause categories as indicated in pertinent sections of these instructions.
+These considerations apply to several gas distribution system Incident cause categories as indicated in pertinent sections of these instructions.

-Form PHMSA F 7100.1 and these instructions can be found on https://www.phmsa.dot.gov/forms/pipeline-forms.
+Form PHMSA F 7100.1 and these instructions can be found on http://phmsa.dot.gov/pipeline/library/forms.
 The applicable documents are listed in the section titled Accident/Incident/Annual Reporting Forms.